-As a parent, one of the big milestone you will go through is when your kid leaves for college.
+As a parent, one of the big milestones you will go through is when your kid leaves for college.
 Although this can be a stressful, confusing, and emotional time, it is also one of the biggest moments in your child’s life.
 As a parent, we all want the best for our kids so here are some of the most frequently asked questions that parents have about college!

 How can I help my child get into a good college?